 Art historian Sylvia Houghteling, artist Rina Banerjee, and Curator of Contemporary Art at the Pennsylvania Academy of the Fine Arts Jodi Throckmorton, will discuss the constructed difference that art history imposes upon high/low art and craft and how folk, craft, and material culture productively trouble these categorical distinctions.

-Jennifer Zwilling with Richard Notkin, Ayumi Horie and Syd Carpenter – Activism in Clay
+Jennifer Zwilling with Ann Agee, Ayumi Horie and Syd Carpenter – Activism in Clay

 Curator Jennifer Zwilling invites artists on view in the current exhibition Making A Difference: Social and Political Activism in Clay to discuss their approach to using ceramic arts as a platform and rallying cry for change.